Cumulo-pro/Celestia-monitoring/grafana_consensus /README.md

 ![Portada-02](https://github.com/Cumulo-pro/Celestia-monitoring/assets/2853158/be6bccbd-35b6-4f08-94b6-339e21574561)

-In this section of the Celestia-monitoring project, we focus on monitoring and analyzing metrics related to the consensus and validator nodes of the Celestia blockchain.
-We provide detailed guides and resources necessary to set up and use tools like Prometheus and Grafana to monitor the performance and status of the nodes.
+This section of the Celestia-monitoring project is dedicated to tracking and analyzing metrics for the Celestia blockchain's consensus and validator nodes.
+It provides comprehensive guides and resources for setting up and using tools like Prometheus and Grafana to effectively monitor the performance and status of these nodes.

 ![image](https://github.com/Cumulo-pro/Celestia-monitoring/assets/2853158/8fdbedcb-0bb0-41ba-95b6-a440462778b4)